Autofill Help

 - Create a new profile to save the rules in if you want to organize them by topic or website (this step is optional).

-- Click on the Generate Autofill Rules button.
+- Click the Generate Autofill Rules button.

 - Forms that use dynamic field names.
-The rules generated by the Autofill infobar should work most of the time, but there are some complex forms where these rules will fail to work because every time you load the page the input elements'
+The rules generated by the Lightning Autofill infobar should work most of the time, but there are some complex forms where these rules will fail to work because every time you load the page the input elements'

 name

 attribute values change (e.g., they contain a randomly generated string or timestamp).
-For example, the first time you use the infobar rules generator the name
+For example, the first time you use the infobar rules generator thename

-attribute for the First Name field is "fname1481162526802", so the generated rule is ^fname1481162526802$
+attribute for the First Name field is "fname1481162526802", so the generated rule is^fname1481162526802$

-; however, the next time you visit the page the name
+; however, the next time you visit the page thename

-, or you can try matching against one of the other supported attributes (see Form Fields) instead of the name
+, or you can try matching against one of the other supported attributes (see Form Fields) instead of thename

-- Forms that rely on elements not supported by Autofill.
+attribute if the values in those attributes don't change. - Forms that rely on elements not supported by Lightning Autofill.
 Only traditional form elements (

 <input>

 ) are supported by the infobar rules generator; for everything else, you'll have to use JavaScript rules.
 A good example is this online store.
 Add a product to cart and proceed to Checkout.
 The terms & conditions checkbox in the checkout form cannot be autofilled using the rule generated by the infobar.
 This checkbox is not getting checked because what you click on is not really a checkbox.
-Try right-clicking on it and select "Inspect"—you should see this highlighted:
+Try right-clicking on it and selecting "Inspect"βyou should see this highlighted:<ins class="iCheck-helper" style="position: absolute; top: -20%; left: -20%; display: block; width: 140%; height: 140%; margin: 0px; padding: 0px; background: rgb(255, 255, 255); border: 0px; opacity: 0;"></ins>

-element instead of the usual <input type="checkbox">
+element instead of the usual<input type="checkbox">

-To understand what this code is doing, enter the line below in the JavaScript Console.
-To bring up the Console, press F12 or Ctrl + Shift + J and click on the Console tab.
+form element.
+To auto-click this, you'll have to use a JavaScript rule.
+Try this: To understand what this code is doing, enter the line below in the JavaScript Console.
+To bring up the Console, press F12 to open developer tools and go to the Console tab (or press Ctrl + Shift + J to toggle the Console directly).querySelectorAll()

-is a JavaScript method that takes a CSS selector as a parameter and returns a type of list called an array of all elements matching that CSS selector within the document
+is a JavaScript method that takes a CSS selector as a parameter and returns a type of list called an array of all elements matching that CSS selector within thedocument

-object (basically, everything between <html>
+object (basically, everything between<html>

 ).
-In this case, it returns an array of elements matching .iCheck-helper
+In this case, it returns an array of elements matching.iCheck-helper

 , or class name "iCheck-helper".
 The [1]